-(b) Is there a statement in the Annual Report or in other company reports that the directors have reviewed the effectiveness of the risk management system with comments on the adequacy thereof;

-- Risk Maturity (RM) Index Assessment- The 2012 Annual Report Risk and Reputation Management Report stated that AP and its business units (BUs) are embarking on assessing the state of its RM maturity and how it fares against leading practices of similar organizations in the region and globally.
-Participants of the RM maturity assessment included members of the board as well as key executives and team leaders. - The result of the RM maturity index assessment triggered a recalibration of the Group's existing RM program and gave rise to an enhanced 3-year plan geared towards achieving Aon's risk maturity level 4 Groupwide.
-Level 4 represents the Group's goal of having RM policies and practices consistently implemented across the Group by the end of 2013. - 3.
-Joint Meeting Board Risk and Reputation and Board Audit Committee In the joint meeting between the Risk and Reputation Management and Audit Committees, the joint responsibilities of both committees were approved and documented in a charter.
-Also, the methodology, proposed audit ratings, new mandated audits and reporting which are aimed to validate the existence of Risk Treatment activities in the BU risk management plans was agreed. - 4.
-Board Risk and Reputation Management Committee In 2012, quarterly committee meetings were held to assist the Board of Directors in handling board responsibilities on oversight of the Risk Management program, ensuring proper RM framework implementation, review, monitor and follow-up the significant risks identified, including emerging risk issues and trends and mitigation measures and review risks with management on an annual basis
+- (b) Is there a statement in the Annual Report or in other company reports that the directors have reviewed the effectiveness of the risk management system with comments on the adequacy thereof; - Risk Maturity (RM) Index Assessment- The Risk and Reputation Management Report in the 2013 Annual Report states that AEV and its business units (BUs) continued to assess the state of the group's risk management (RM) maturity and how it compares against leading practices of similar organizations in the region and globally through the Aon's Risk Maturity Index (RMI).
+Participants of the RM maturity assessment included members of the board as well as key executives and team leaders. - 2.
+Joint Meeting Board Risk and Reputation and Board Audit Committee In the 2013 joint meeting between the Risk and Reputation Management and Audit Committees, the alignment of the vulnerability scoring for Internal Audit and Risk Management was agreed.
+Initial results of the Risk Management Plan Validation audits which were aimed to check the existence of Risk Treatment activities were also presented. - 3.
+Board Risk and Reputation Management Committee In 2013, quarterly committee meetings were held to assist the Board of Directors in handling board responsibilities on oversight of the Risk Management program, ensuring proper RM framework implementation, review, monitor and follow-up the significant risks identified, including emerging risk issues and trends and mitigation measures and review risks with management on an annual basis. - (c) Period covered by the review; - 1.
+Risk Maturity Index Assessment- 2013 - 2.
+Joint Meeting Board Risk and Reputation and Board Audit Committee 2013 - 3.
+Board Risk and Reputation Management Committee 2013 - (d) How often the risk management system is reviewed and the directors' criteria for assessing its effectiveness; and - 1.
+Annual Risk Maturity Index Assessment - 2.
+Joint Meeting Board Risk and Reputation and Board Audit Committee One joint meetings in 2012 - 3.
+Board Risk and Reputation Management Committee Quarterly Meetings in 2013 - (e) Where no review was conducted during the year, an explanation why not.